all episodes

 Zero to 100k: How to Skyrocket Healthcare Marketplace

-We sit down with Dima Kovalenko, founder of the mental health platform Rozmova (Clearly), to discuss his journey from NoCode beginnings to scaling internationally.
-Dima shares how he leveraged NoCode tools like Bubble and Webflow to build his MVP, the challenges of expanding into new markets, and the strategic decisions that helped Rozmova secure funding and grow profitably.
+Dima Kovalenko, founder of the mental health platform Rozmova (Clearly), shares how he leveraged NoCode tools to build his MVP, the challenges of expanding into new markets, and the strategic decisions that helped him secure funding and grow profitably.

 ☝️ How to start a mental health marketplace